open-telemetry/opentelemetry-cpp/examples/grpc/README.md

 ## OpenTelemetry C++ Example

 Grpc
-This is a simple example that demonstrates tracing an request using grpc that was done under user reasearch
+This is a simple example that demonstrates tracing an request using grpc that was done under user research

 The example tests the auto instrumentations and spans.